100,000 Sydney match tickets to the FIFA Women's World Cup are up for grabs right now

 [title]

 Good news for women's sport and Sydney-based fans!
 Demand for the first Australian match of the FIFA Women’s World Cup 2023 was so high that FIFA decided to move it to Sydney’s largest stadium, Stadium Australia.
 This move will allow more than 100,000 fans to witness the Matildas’ first hometown World Cup match, as they take on the Girls in Green from Ireland.
-Additional tickets to this match will be released at midday on Friday, February 24, 2023.
+Additional tickets to this match – 40,000 of them – will be released at midday on Friday, February 24, 2023.

 This Australia vs Ireland match will kick off at 8pm on Thursday, 20 July.